ELENA-LANG/elena-lang/readme.txt

 To install just unzip all the files into a directory you want and execute rebuild.script under the superuser.
 Alternatively install debian package

-To compile the program types : ./bin/elena-lc -c<path to .project file>
+To compile the program types : elena-lc -c<path to .project file>

 ****************************************************************************
 * Documentation